opsmop/opsmop/docs/source/language.rst

 the config file, but also adjusting the modes.
 Replacing a config file is a good example of an event that would need to trigger restarting a *Service*.
 That's the whole purpose of *Handlers* - causing actions only when changes occur.

-If actions are to be taken, all handlers that match the given signaled names will fire at the end of *Role* evaluation.
+If actions are to be taken, all *Handlers* that match the given signaled names will fire at the end of *Role* evaluation.

 This probably makes better sense with an example.
 Here is a change being notified by a 'signal' from a resource: